 Labels

-struct mts_labels_t
+typedef struct mts_labels_t mts_labels_t

 The following functions operate on mts_labels_t: